ReLost/MockoonAndLocalLLM_Test/README.md

 - The TTS implementation is based on the model: [Jets Text-to-Speech](https://huggingface.co/unity/inference-engine-jets-text-to-speech) from Hugging Face.
 - It has been integrated into the project with minor modifications to fit the existing Unity workflow and UI.
 - TTS can be enabled via the **ConversationUI**, allowing messages received from either Ollama or the local host bot to be spoken aloud.

+---

+## Roadmap

+We plan to introduce the following features in future versions of the project:

+- **Speech-to-Text (STT)** – ability to recognize user speech and send it as text to the system.
+- **Ollama model selection** – allowing the user to choose the AI model when sending prompts, providing more flexibility in generating responses.